lindsaycullum/CS-Resource-Instructions/index.md

 ## Computer Science Resources for Junior Classrooms

 This is a curated list of online resources that could be used in the junior classroom to meet the new coding expectations in the Ontario Mathematics 1-8 Curriculum.
-Please choose a resource below, and follow the instructions to set up your environment.
+Please choose a resource below, and follow the instructions to get started.

 1. [Scratch](/scratch.md)
 2. [App Inventor](/app-inventor.md)